If I go back to school now, when I finish in four years, I’ll be 60. So, why bother?

 Using past successes to gain confidence for current and future plans and projects is a reliable technique to use with individuals and groups.

 I plan my day, week, month, and year.
-I also have a longer-term multiyear plan.
+I also have a longer-term multi-year plan.
 It doesn’t take much time, and the time it saves is significant.
 By having a plan, I know exactly what to focus on.

 On the days I don’t make a plan, I end up sidetracked researching things on the internet, reading and sorting email, or cleaning out files.
 Those are all fine tasks if they are being done intentionally with a goal in mind that moves me in the direction I want to go.
 But when used as a disguise for procrastination, they rob me of productive time.

 Just as it’s easy to get too busy to honor where you’ve been, it’s easy to wander through your days without a clear plan.
-You can guide yourself, team, and company or organization to higher productivity with regular planning.
+You can guide yourself, your team, and your company or organization to higher productivity with regular planning.

 Give it a Try